stevenstonie/iungoreal/ideas and schemas/notes.md

 - tasks:
-	- frontend for profiling and one for login
+	- frontend for profiling and login
 	- backend